OWASP/ASVS/CONTRIBUTING.md

 #### Use tags to describe the change

+Projects leads will check and validate labels for changes.
+Ask recommendation for label in related issue before PR.

+These tags should all be relative to how the requirement appeared in the latest release (v4.0.3).

 The following tags should be added to any modified requirement as appropriate.
-These tags should all be relative to how the requirement appeared in v4.0.2.

 * `[ADDED]` - New requirement (should only be added at the end of a sub-section.)
-* `[ADDED, SPLIT FROM x.y.z]` - New requirement which was previously part of another requirement
 * `[MODIFIED]` - Requirement description has been modified
+* `[MOVED TO x.y.z]` - Placeholder to keep number, requirement has been moved to another category
-* `[MOVED FROM x.y.z]` - Requirement has been moved to a different sub-section but **not** modified. (should only be added at the end of a sub-section.)
+* `[MOVED FROM a.b.c]` - Requirement has been moved to a different sub-section but **not** modified. (should only be added at the end of a sub-section.)
-* `[MODIFIED, MOVED FROM x.y.z]` - Requirement description has been modified **and** requirement has been moved to a different sub-section.
+* `[MODIFIED, MOVED FROM a.b.c]` - Requirement description has been modified **and** requirement has been moved to a different sub-section.
-* `[MOVED TO x.y.z]` - Placeholder to keep number, requirement has been moved to another category (but not modified).
+* `[MODIFIED, SPLIT TO x.y.z]` - Requirement description has been modified **and** part of the requirement is splitted to new separate requirement
+* `[ADDED, SPLIT FROM a.b.c]` - New requirement which was previously part of another requirement
 * `[DELETED]` - Placeholder to keep number, requirement has been deleted
-* `[DELETED, MERGED TO x.y.z]` - Placeholder to keep number, requirement has been merged into another requirement, e.g. to solve a duplicate
+* `[DELETED, MERGED TO x.y.z]` - Placeholder to keep number, requirement has been merged into another requirement
+* `[DELETED, DUPLICATE OF x.y.z]` - Placeholder to keep number, requirement has been deleted because of clear duplicate to referenced requirement (referenced requirement do not have changes because of that)
+* `[SPLIT TO x.y.z, i.j.f]` - Placeholder to keep number, requirement has been splitted to 2 or more requirements to another categories
-* `[LEVEL L1 > L2]` - Requirement's level has changed
+* `[LEVEL L1 > L2]` - Requirement's level has changed.
+Level change label may exist also for `[MODIFIED]`, `[MOVED FROM]` and `[SPLIT FROM]`

+`SPLIT TO`, `MOVED TO`, `MERGED TO` labels must have matching labels with `SPLIT FROM`, `MOVED FROM`, `MERGED FROM`.

 CWE and/or NIST mapping changes do not require labels.